-What is Enhanced Cognitive Behavioural Therapy for eating disorders (CBT-E)?
+What is Enhanced Cognitive Behavioural Therapy (CBT-E) for eating disorders?

 Enhanced Cognitive Behavioural Therapy (CBT-E) is an evidence-based treatment specifically for eating disorders.
 The therapist and client will explore several targeted issues with the goal of removing the client’s eating disorder psychopathology, correcting the mechanisms that maintain this psychopathology, and ensure these changes are lasting.
 The official CBT-E website is here.